Airyfire/uv-purifier-bot/experiments/experiment-1.md

 ## Procedure

 1. **Baseline** — Everything off.
 Record PM2.5 at all 3 sensors.
 2. **Pollute** — Burn incense for 30–60 seconds.
-Let disperse for 1–2 minutes.
+Let it disperse for 1–2 minutes.
 3. **Activate purifier** — Turn on HEPA purifier.
 Begin recording.
 4. **Record** — Log PM2.5 at all sensors every 30 seconds for 15–30 minutes.